 In his view, understanding context is essential for effective leadership, since “leaders with contextual intelligence have the judgment to adapt to new waves and ride them to success”.
 They see opportunities where no one else does and take fewer risks.
 The most common example?
 Jeff Bezos bet on online commerce decades before anyone else knew what it was.

 Contextual intelligence in daily life

 It is not useful only to leaders and entrepreneurs.
-This ability can also help you to steer your career towards the most successful or favourable option.
-You can apply it to a new project or to the changes and challenges that the pandemic has created.
+This ability can also help you to steer your career toward the most successful or favorable option.
+You can apply it to a new project or to the changes and challenges resulting from the recent pandemic.

 Sternberg highlighted this as an example of a brilliant way to understand and handle this situation that allowed the worker to stay in the job he enjoyed so much and get rid of the only aspect he did not like: his boss.
 It was a win-win situation.

 How to know if you have mastered contextual intelligence

 People with contextual intelligence are characterized as having better control over new scenarios than others, as they are capable of perceiving elements of reality outside their technical knowledge and assessing them before making their decision.
 This results in better decision-making.